aptech/docs/docs/CR-ztics.rst

     :type step: scalar

     :param minordiv: the number of minor subdivisions.
-        If this function is used with contour, contour labels will be placed every  minordiv levels.
+        If this function is used with :func:`contour`, contour labels will be placed every *minordiv* levels.
 If 0, there will be no labels.
     :type minordiv: scalar

 Remarks
 -------

-This routine fixes the scaling for all subsequent graphs until graphset is called.
+This routine fixes the scaling for all subsequent graphs until :func:`graphset` is called.

 This gives you direct control over the axes endpoints and tick marks.
-If ztics is called after a call to scale3d, it will override scale3d.
+If :func:`ztics` is called after a call to :func:`scale3d`, it will override :func:`scale3d`.

 Source
 ------